 Our requirements for spatial data

 - We can accept the following file types: ESRI .shp, .MID/.MIF and TMF.

 - Polygons must be captured against large-scale Ordnance Survey mapping.

-- Coordinate reference system OSGB 1936 British National Grid must be used in order for the polygons to be compatible with our Land Registry mapping.
+- Coordinate reference system OSGB 1936 British National Grid must be used in order for the polygons to be compatible with our mapping system.